Prosperity theology: Theology

 Prosperity theology teaches that Christians are entitled to well-being and, because spiritual and physical realities are seen as one inseparable reality, interprets well-being as physical health and economic prosperity.
 Teachers of the doctrine focus on personal empowerment, promoting a positive view of the spirit and body.
 They maintain that Christians have been given power over creation because they are made in the image of God and teach that positive confession allows Christians to exercise dominion over their souls and material objects around them.
 Leaders of the movement view the atonement as providing for the alleviation of sickness, poverty, and spiritual corruption; poverty and illness are cast as curses which can be broken by faith and righteous actions.
-There are, however, some prosperity churches which seek a more moderate or reformed paradigm of prosperity.
-Kirbyjon Caldwell, pastor of a Methodist mega-church, supports a theology of abundant life, teaching prosperity for the whole human being, which he sees as a path to combating poverty.
+There are, however, some prosperity churches that seek a more moderate or reformed paradigm of prosperity.
+Kirbyjon Caldwell, pastor of a Methodist megachurch, supports a theology of abundant life, teaching prosperity for the whole human being, which he sees as a path to combating poverty.

-Wealth is interpreted in prosperity theology as a blessing from God, obtained through a spiritual law of positive confession, visualization, and donations.
+In prosperity theology, wealth is interpreted as a blessing from God, obtained through a spiritual law of positive confession, visualization, and donations.
 Believers may see this process in almost mechanical terms; Kenneth Copeland, an American author and televangelist, argues that prosperity is governed by laws, while other teachers portray the process formulaically.
 Journalists David van Biema and Jeff Chu of Time have described Word of Faith pastor Creflo Dollar's teachings about prosperity as an inviolable contract between God and humanity.

 The prosperity theology teaching of positive confession stems from its proponents' view of scripture.
 The Bible is seen as a faith contract between God and believers; God is understood to be faithful and just, so believers must fulfill their end of the contract to receive God's promises.
 This leads to a belief in positive confession: the doctrine that believers may claim whatever they desire from God, simply by speaking it.
 Prosperity theology teaches that the Bible has promised prosperity for believers, so positive confession means that believers are speaking in faith what God has already spoken about them.
 Positive confession is practiced to bring about what is already believed-in; faith itself is a confession, and speaking it brings it into reality.

 The teaching often depends on non-traditional interpretations of Bible verses, the Book of Malachi often being given special attention.
-While Christians have generally celebrated Malachi for its passages about the Messiah, teachers of prosperity theology usually draw attention to its descriptions of physical wealth.
+While Christians have generally celebrated Malachi for its passages about the Messiah, teachers of prosperity theology usually focus on its descriptions of physical wealth.
 Frequently quoted verses include: